SAMMISolutions/docs/doc_posts/_troubleshooting-common/deck-app-errors.md

 The IP address should always be set to `127.0.0.1` unless you are using SAMMI Panel on a different device from where SAMMI Core is running.
 In such cases, navigate to SAMMI > SAMMI Panel > Get LAN IP to copy your local IP address to your clipboard, and use this IP address instead.
 It will be in the format `192.168.X.X`.
 Verify that the Port and Password entered in SAMMI Panel match the Port and Password in your SAMMI Settings.
 The default port is `9470`.

-- **Accessing SAMMI Panel (Web) over HTTPS**\
+- **Connecting from a different device via SAMMI Panel**\
-SAMMI Panel will not connect to SAMMI Core if you access `http://sammipanel.solutions/` over HTTPS and the IP address you are attempting to connect with is not `127.0.0.1` (e.g., if you are using SAMMI Panel on a different device over a local network).
+SAMMI Panel is served over HTTPS at `https://panel.sammi.solutions/`.
+When connecting from a different device on your local network (i.e. using a LAN IP such as `192.168.x.x` instead of `127.0.0.1`), some browsers may block the WebSocket connection as mixed content.
+If this happens, try using SAMMI Panel from the same PC that runs SAMMI Core, or use a native Deck App such as Deck Hopper instead.

 - **Firewall Interference**\
 Check that your firewall is not preventing SAMMI Panel from connecting.\